 Unions can help you to meet people and get adjustments.
 They also give legal advice.
 Some unions have groups for disabled people.

 If there’s a recognised union where you work, find out who your workplace rep is.
-If there is not a recognised union, you can still join one.
+If there is not a recognised union, you can still join a union.

 Inductions are a good opportunity to meet other new starters.
 The staff giving the induction can tell you about the social and working culture.